Kick-start your career at Europe’s biggest online bank and one of the biggest IT companies in the Netherlands.

 The IT traineeship: use your talents to the fullest

-IT is the beating heart of ING.
-It touches every aspect of the bank and forms the basis for many of our innovations.
-As a result, you will learn about lots of those aspects and parts of the bank as an IT trainee.
 ING’s IT traineeship prepares high potentials for a future role as a Development Engineer, (Cyber) Security Specialist or IT Chapter Lead, for example.
 The exact route you take depends on your preferences and how you want to make use of your competencies in the future, but there’s no question that you will learn a huge amount and have every opportunity to use your talents to the fullest.
+You will also receive a lot of support from your manager, fellow trainees and your HR trainee manager to help you make the right move.

-Your trainee manager from HR helps you to choose your first assignment (‘rotation’), which lasts for six months.
+Your HR trainee manager helps you to choose your first rotation, which lasts for six months.
 You set to work on a concrete IT-related challenge.

 - Just some examples of assignments include:

 - Setting to work as a back-end developer for one of ING’s internal start-ups

 - Working on the front-end development of ING’s mobile banking or ING’s investment app

 Creating or automating various scenarios that are used to measure the impact of potential cyber security attacks.

 During your first rotation you also work together with fellow trainees from other tracks on a group assignment to tackle a challenge that is relevant to our business.
 This gives you the opportunity to expand your network within ING, fine-tune your stakeholder management skills and learn more about yourself at the same time.
 The group receives guidance from an external coach.

 It’s up to you to arrange your second assignment.
 Now it’s a matter of using your network and your own initiative.
 We encourage you to gain international experience during this six-month rotation, if the circumstances allow it.
 For example, previous IT trainees have worked in Bucharest, Manila or Katowice.